Experience

 If your abuser becomes uncontrollably violent, and you believe that you or your children are in danger, you should immediately call the police.
 When you have reached safety, you should then call the domestic violence agency in your county for additional advice and directions to a shelter if you are fearful of returning home.

-For more information, please contact us at (919) 348-2317.
+For more information, please contact us at (919) 348-2317 to speak with our Cary domestic violence attorneys.
 Our team can provide you with resources and support from domestic violence groups.